-hash is then given by bits 0 to 23 of h(key=IdentityResolvingKey, data=RPA_prand) where h( ) is the AES-128 block
+hash is then given by bits 0 to 23 of h(key=IdentityResolvingKey, data=RPA Prand) where h( ) is the AES-128 block

 cipher described in B.2.2, with an IRK and the initiator's RPA_prand as inputs.
+The value of RPA Prand is controlled by the initiator and might change with every Advertising Poll Compact frame or One-to-one Poll compact frame transmission.
+Higher layer methods may be used to synchronize generation and application of RPA Prand values between the initiator and the responder.
+The generation and application of RPA Prand is out of scope of this standard.